QuantEcon/lecture-source-py/source/rst/geom_series.rst

 After that, we'll use SymPy to compute derivatives

 .. code-block:: python3

-    import sympy as sym
-    from sympy import init_printing

     # Creates algebraic symbols that can be used in an algebraic expression
     g, r, x0 = sym.symbols('g, r, x0')